OfficeDev/office-js-docs-pr/docs/develop/persisting-add-in-state-and-settings.md

 }
 ```

 After the settings property bag is saved during the previous add-in session, it can be loaded when the add-in is initialized or at any point after that during the add-in's current session.
-During the session, the settings are managed in entirely in memory using the **get**, **set**, and **remove** methods of the object that corresponds to the kind settings you are creating ( **Settings**, **CustomProperties**, or **RoamingSettings**).
+During the session, the settings are managed in entirely in memory using the `get`, `set`, and `remove` methods of the object that corresponds to the kind of settings you are creating (**Settings**, **CustomProperties**, or **RoamingSettings**).

 > [!IMPORTANT]
-> To persist any additions, updates, or deletions made during the add-in's current session to the storage location, you must call the **saveAsync** method of the corresponding object used to work with that kind of settings.
-The **get**, **set**, and **remove** methods operate only on the in-memory copy of the settings property bag.
-If your add-in is closed without calling **saveAsync**, any changes made to settings during that session will be lost.
+> To persist any additions, updates, or deletions made during the add-in's current session to the storage location, you must call the `saveAsync` method of the corresponding object used to work with that kind of settings.
+The `get`, `set`, and `remove` methods operate only on the in-memory copy of the settings property bag.
+If your add-in is closed without calling `saveAsync`, any changes made to settings during that session will be lost.

 ## How to save add-in state and settings per document for content and task pane add-ins

 To persist state or custom settings of a content or task pane add-in for Word, Excel, or PowerPoint, you use the [Settings](/javascript/api/office/office.settings) object and its methods.
-The property bag created with the methods of the **Settings** object are available only to the instance of the content or task pane add-in that created it, and only from the document in which it is saved.
+The property bag created with the methods of the `Settings` object are available only to the instance of the content or task pane add-in that created it, and only from the document in which it is saved.

-The **Settings** object is automatically loaded as part of the [Document](/javascript/api/office/office.document) object, and is available when the task pane or content add-in is activated.
-After the **Document** object is instantiated, you can access the **Settings** object with the [settings](/javascript/api/office/office.document#settings) property of the **Document** object.
-During the lifetime of the session, you can just use the **Settings.get**, **Settings.set**, and **Settings.remove** methods to read, write, or remove persisted settings and add-in state from the in-memory copy of the property bag.
+The `Settings` object is automatically loaded as part of the [Document](/javascript/api/office/office.document) object, and is available when the task pane or content add-in is activated.
+After the `Document` object is instantiated, you can access the `Settings` object with the [settings](/javascript/api/office/office.document#settings) property of the `Document` object.
+During the lifetime of the session, you can just use the `Settings.get`, `Settings.set`, and `Settings.remove` methods to read, write, or remove persisted settings and add-in state from the in-memory copy of the property bag.

 Because the set and remove methods operate against only the in-memory copy of the settings property bag, to save new or changed settings back to the document the add-in is associated with you must call the [Settings.saveAsync](/javascript/api/office/office.settings#saveasync-options--callback-) method.